paridhi-jain-047/Frontend-Mentor-Challenges-Cracked/README.md

 # 📑Frontend-Mentor-Challenges-Cracked

-This repo contains Frontend mentor challenge solutions which are very beginner friendly and it will enhance your coding skills as a newbie.
+This repo contains Frontend mentor challenge solutions which are very beginner friendly and it will enhance your coding skills as a newbie/intermediate developer.

 ## 📈STEPS you need to follow for building these projects